IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 Now that you have a unit test, we advise that you add breakpoints on all of those functions for which you have a doubt or want to know more about how they actually work.
 Then, run your unit test with the debugger, and take the time to carefully observe if each of your functions is working as expected, and to fix them if it isn't the case.
+Also take the time to understand how your language-specific AST (defined by your sonar language analyzer) works, and it may help you to draw a schema representing the different relationships between its kinds of nodes.

 If you have additional questions about how a function should work and be implemented, and you have not found an answer in this documentation, we advise you to debug existing unit tests in other supported languages to observe the other (functioning) implementations of these functions.